Last updated on November 21st, 2018 at 09:50 pm

-Traveling Thanksgiving weekend is always so stressful.
+Thanksgiving travel is always so stressful.
 And when you add small kids to the mix, it can be overwhelming.

 That’s why I created this list of Thanksgiving travel essentials when traveling with babies, toddlers and small children.
 Let me know if I missed anything.
 Contains affiliate links.

 7 Thanksgiving Travel Essentials for Babies & Toddles